slerman12/BrokenWisdoms-V3-in-progress/7) Philosophy/My-Spirituality.md

 The deeper iceberg and ocean now a lesser orchestra composed of vilifying ids

-> This isn't really my spirituality—but it's now an unavoidable perception in my psyche, and I mean to show how much 7 years has done to me from 22 to 29
+> This isn't really my spirituality—but it's now an unavoidable perception created in my psyche, and I mean to show how much 7 years has done to me from the ages of 22 to 29